 If your AC is leaking refrigerant, it is still not an emergency.
 The AC system will not perform correctly, but taking the time to call a professional HVAC technician is the best option.

 One important thing to note is that you should always call a professional when dealing with a refrigerant leak.
-Refrigerant inside your AC is not harmful because it is contained in the correct manner, but if you attempt to handle it yourself it can be seriously dangerous.
-If you are exposed to refrigerant, either directly or indirectly, you may exhibit any of the following symptoms:
+The refrigerant inside your AC is not harmful because it is contained in the correct manner, but if you attempt to handle it yourself it can be seriously dangerous.
+If you are exposed to the refrigerant, either directly or indirectly, you may exhibit any of the following symptoms:

 - Shortness of breath